 Berlin is a place where many people come for a new start, and there’s a sense of freedom to create yourself here, which can be wonderful.
-It can also be fairly anxiety-inducing.
+It can also be fairly anxiety-inducing!
 It’s easy for confidence in yourself to slip sometimes, and to doubt whether you’ve got what it takes, or if you’re really following the right path.
 Berlin can also be a tough place to feel connected to others or to feel a sense of community, which leaves many people feeling lost and alone.

 Although many struggle with symptoms of anxiety and panic in Berlin, and might look for help, navigating the health system can be a bit daunting, and the idea of expressing your inner states in another language might not seem possible.
 There is a good directory for English-speaking psychotherapists, as well as a fair bit of “black market” of therapy and counselling in response to long waiting-lists.
 There’s also a lot of other helpful English options related to mindfulness and the body, which can be helpful, like yoga, qi gong and many approaches to dance and movement.

 I want to share a few tips here that you could do for yourself.
 I work with a lot of people on getting relief from anxiety, using a body-based approach.
-It’s a bit like combining mindfulness and touch with psychotherapy.
-I teach people to notice what is happening on a physical level when they are anxious, and to learn to release tension and emotions.
+It’s a bit like combining mindfulness and touch with psychotherapy; I teach people to notice what is happening on a physical level when they are anxious, and to learn to release tension and emotions.
 This enables them to channel energy into action, and to find states of being peaceful and grounded.
 These exercises might sound a little silly, but just try them and see if they shift anything for you.

 1. Body Opposites: Place

 Now scan around your body for where is the *least* like that: a little bit less tense, a bit less heavy.
 Take your time.
 It could be anywhere.
 Maybe your feet or hands.
 It doesn’t matter.
 What you’re going to do is to focus on that place for a couple of minutes, as if you’re really curious about it.
 As if you’re giving that place a chance to take up some space with whatever sensation is there.
 It doesn’t mean we’re ignoring the uncomfortable place; we’re just shifting the focus for a little bit.
-After a couple of minutes, check in again with how you feel.
+After a couple of minutes, check in again with how you feel in general.
 What did it do to focus on that place?
 Did anything about your breathing change, or the way you sense yourself as a whole?

 2. Body Opposites: Image

-Often advice to do with anxiety focuses on relaxing, but for anyone who’s experienced anxiety this usually feels pretty impossible.
+Often the advice to do with anxiety focuses on relaxing, but for anyone who’s experienced anxiety this usually feels pretty impossible.
 I like to start with activating first, and let the relaxation come later.
 Anxiety is like being charged up for action with nowhere to put the energy.
 If we bring consciousness to this sense of being charged up, we can start to do something about it and take control of our sensations.
 Focus on where you can feel tension in your body.
 Often it’s more towards our center line.
 Now we’re going to intentionally create and release tension in our limbs, shifting attention to our extremities, which are places that are useful to tap into in order to regain a sense of our bodies as strong and able places.

 First, focus on your shoulders, arms and hands.
 Over 10-20 seconds, gradually tense them up til they’re fully charged, ending with your hands in fists.
 Watch them as you do it.
 Then for about 30 seconds, let them relax again, as if you wound up a spring or coil, and now you’re letting it unwind.
 Do this three times.
 Notice if this had any effect on your breathing or your body sensations.